 The visit will continue with the library of the College, with its collection of 130.000 books and with the unforgettable refectory.

 The visit will end with the Cabinet of Physics and the Museum of the Scientific Instruments.
 The visit will be available for maximum 60 persons, divided in two groups.
 Visit duration: 30 min.

 Arazzi Hall of Collegio Alberoni, via E. Parmense, 67

-The collection of tapestries left by the cardinal in sala arazzi is highly valuable both for the quantity of the pieces and their quality.
+The collection of tapestries left by the Cardinal in Sala Arazzi is highly valuable both for the quantity of the pieces and their quality.
 The 18 magnificent masterpieces are divided into three different series.
 Eight pieces, known as the Series of Aeneas and Dido, were woven by a tapestry weaver from Antwerp (Michel Wauters, around 1670), from paper drawings by Giovan Francesco Romanelli, the best alumn of Pietro from Cortona.
-Eight more pieces are known as Alexander the Great Series, and were woven by an unknown Flemish Tapestry weaver working in Brussels during the second half of the 17th century (probably Jan Leyniers) perhaps from paper drawings by Jacob Jordaens, one of the most important followers of Rubens.
-Last but not least, come the most ancient and valuable ones belonging to the so-called Priam’s Series.
-You All will be introduced to the tapestries collection just before the social dinner.
+Eight more pieces, known as Alexander the Great Series, were woven by an unknown Flemish Tapestry weaver who worked in Brussels during the second half of the 17th century (probably Jan Leyniers), it is thought from paper drawings by Jacob Jordaens, one of the most important followers of Rubens.
+Last but not least, the most ancient and valuable tapestries belonging to the called Priam’s Series.
+You will all be introduced to the tapestries collection just before the Gala dinner.